matrix-org/synapse/docs/specification.rst

 Creation
 --------
+..
+TODO kegan
+  - TODO: This creates a room creation event which serves as the root of the PDU graph for this room.
+  - TODO: Key for invite these users?

-To create a room, a client has to use the ``/createRoom`` API.
+To create a room, a client has to use the |createRoom|_ API.
 There are various options which can be set when creating a room:

 ``visibility``